Stuk/jszip/documentation/api_jszip/load.md

 name               | type   | description
 -------------------|--------|------------
-data               | String/ArrayBuffer/Uint8Array/Buffer | the zip file
+data               | String/Array of bytes/ArrayBuffer/Uint8Array/Buffer | the zip file
 options            | object | the options to load the zip file

 Content of `options` :